-The Bible describes us as being dead in our sins (Rom.
-3:23), and as such, unlovely.
-Answer this.
-How much activity can a dead person do?
-None.
+He had to take the initiative.
+The world wouldn't, indeed couldn't.
+The Bible describes human beings as being dead in their sins (Rom.
+3:23).
+How much can a dead person do to alter his condition?
+Not one thing.
 Dead men can do nothing.